christophercrouzet/revl/README.rst

 The pseudo-random nature of the process can also help revealing potential bugs by exposing edge cases that were not thought of, thus making it also a good tool for unit testing.
+See `Wikipedia's Fuzzing page`_.

 Note that Revl does not provide any sort of profiling tool to measure performances.
-The built-in ``timeit`` module as well as other open-source packages can be used for this purpose.
+The built-in |timeit|_ module as well as other open-source packages can be used for this purpose.